DijendraKyada/NYC-Taxi-Analysis/README.md

 ### 1.a.
 Range of data cover

 ___Logic:___ Taxi trip has initial pickup time and then final dropoff time.
-Since this dataset has pickup time and dropoff time so we can say that this dataset ranges from minimum value of pickup time(the pickup time of the first ever trip in this dataset) till maximum value of dropoff time(dropoff time of the last trip ever made in this dataset).
+Since this dataset has pickup time and dropoff time, we can say that dataset ranges from minimum value of pickup time(the pickup time of the first ever trip in this dataset) till maximum value of dropoff time(dropoff time of the last trip ever made in this dataset).

 Logical Code: